iTwin/presentation/.changeset/quiet-wombats-design.md

 "@itwin/presentation-components": minor
 ---

-`PresentationInstanceFilterDialog`: Added unique values value selector when using `Equal` or `Not Equal` operators.
-It loads unique property values that are associated with node on which filter is placed.
+Instance filter builder / dialog: Added unique values selector when using `Equal` or `Not Equal` operators.
+The component provides a drop-down of values available for selected property.

 - `null` values are omitted. `"Is Null"` and `"Is Not Null"` operators should be used instead.
 - For empty non `null` values _Empty Value_ option is shown in selector.